iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 ## Structure of cache directory

-There are two ways in which the data is stored in <abbr>cache</abbr>.
-It depends on whether the data in question is a single file (eg. `data.csv`) or a directory of files.
+There are two ways in which the data is stored in <abbr>cache</abbr>: As a single file (eg. `data.csv`), or a directory of files.

 For the first case, we calculate the file's checksum, a 32 characters long string (usually MD5).
-The first two characters are used to name the directory inside `.dvc/cache` and the rest become the file name of the cached file.
+The first two characters are used to name the directory inside `.dvc/cache`, and the rest become the file name of the cached file.
 For example, if a data file `Posts.xml.zip` has checksum `ec1d2935f811b77cc49b031b999cbf17`, its cache entry will be `.dvc/cache/ec/1d2935f811b77cc49b031b999cbf17` locally.

-If pushed to [remote storage](/doc/command-reference/remote), its location will be `<prefix>/ec/1d2935f811b77cc49b031b999cbf17`, where prefix is the name of the DVC remote.
+> **Note!** File checksums are calculated from file contents only.
+2 or more
+> files with different names but the same contents can exist in the workspace
+> and be tracked by DVC, but only one copy can be stored in the cache!
+This
+> helps avoid data duplication in cache and remotes.

 For the second case, let us consider a directory with 2 images.